amissine/shex/README.md

 The registry caches service requests/offers and tries to bind them together whenever two WebSocket connections - one with a Service Provider, one with a Service Consumer - are found at the same time.
 The Service Provider gets unbound when the registry finds no Service Consumer connections associated with the bind.
 In this case, the registry sends the `unbound` signal to the Service Provider.
 The Service Consumer gets unbound when the registry finds no Service Provider connections associated with the bind.
 In this case, the registry sends the `unbound` signal to the Service Consumer.

+## Associates Wanted

+Work in progress.

+## Partners Wanted

+Work in progress.